 If you live in South Dakota and need a Surety Bond as a requirement in replacing one of these important documents, call SuretyGroup.com.

 Lost instrument surety bonds have two common bond types.
 The open penalty bond is for lost instruments that have a changing value.
 An example of a open penalty lost instrument would be a stock certificate whose value changes with the stock market.
 The fixed penalty bond is for lost instruments whose value will always be the same.
 An example of a fixed penaly lost instrument would be cashiers check.
 The value of the cashiers check has an unchangeable amount and will stay the same in value.
 If you are unsure as to which type of surety bond you need for your lost instrument, our bond specialists will help you by determining the bond you need.

 The premium/cost that you pay can depend on many factors including bond type and the value of the document.
+Fixed and open penalty bonds start as low as 1.5% with good credit.
 Our Surety Bond Specialists can provide you with a no-obligation quote.